Ready to Ride Road Packages

 With the launch of the Ready to Ride idea, we have underlined our understanding of a wheel set as a complete system right from the start.
 Based on permanent exchange of experience with customers and our race team, due to new tire models and finally through extensive tests, we have challenged our Ready-to-Ride setup again and again.
 In the end we could adapt it to various requirements.

-We offer our road bike wheels CAMERIG44, CAMERIG44 Disc and RANDA35 with seven Ready to Ride (RANDA35 with six) packages, which allow the perfect setup for every type of cyclist.
+We offer our road bike wheels CAMERIG44, CAMERIG44 Disc and RANDA35 with six Ready to Ride (RANDA35 with seven) packages, which allow the perfect setup for every type of cyclist.

 The crucial factor of our Ready-to-Ride packages lies in the balance between aerodynamics, crosswind stability and comfort, which is valued very individually by every rider.
 In order to achieve a perfect result in terms of aerodynamics and crosswind stability, the tire width should correspond as exactly as possible to the rim width, so that there is no turbulence between the tire and rim, which generates lateral pressure on the overall system (see illustration).
 However, todetermine the ideal combination, we should not just use the tire width specified by the manufacturer of the tire, but the actual width of the tire when mounted on our rim should be taken into account.